 The first-hand look at the impact of global warming on the landscapes and wildlife of Norway’s Arctic region certainly inspires action.
 If you’re looking for ways to make your Arctic travels more eco-friendly, reach out to our team at Fjord Tours to learn more about your available options or check out this article on eco-friendly travel!

 BBC produces some spectacular nature documentaries.
 But, their Human Planet documentary shifts focus to put a closer lens on the interaction between the human species and the natural world in this 8-episode docuseries.
 The third episode of the series titled, Arctic – Life in the Deep Freeze, looks at the lives of humans living in harsh Arctic climates all over the world.
 This eye-opening episode explores life in North-Eastern Canada, Greenland, and Norway.

 The Norway-related portion of the episode highlights the reindeer herding season in Arnøya.
 The Sami people of Norway’s arctic have practiced reindeer herding since the 17th century.
 For the Sami people, reindeer herding is both a profession and a way of life.
-If you’re interested in experiencing the Sami culture first-hand and learning more about reindeer herding join us for Reindeer Sledding in Tromsø.
+If you’re interested in experiencing the Sami culture first-hand and learning more about reindeer herding you can join in on a us for Reindeer sledding in Tromsø.
 With this activity, you’ll have an opportunity to interact with these beautiful animals, experience the Northern Lights, and enjoy a hot meal around an open fire in a reindeer herder’s tent.
 You’ll also have an opportunity to hear stories and learn more about the Sami culture and how they have been able to survive for so many centuries in the harsh arctic climate.